The Most Loved Retail Store of 2017 Will Surprise You (Hint: Kids Love It Too!)

-Now that Amazon gives consumers an alternative to shopping in-store, retailers are taking drastic measures to win over every customer they can.
-Reputation.com suggests that some stores are doing a better job pleasing customers than others.
+Now that Amazon gives consumers an alternative to shopping in-store, retailers are taking drastic measures to win over customers.
+Reputation.com suggests some stores are doing a better job pleasing customers than others.
 The reputation management platform assessed 400,000 consumer reviews based on in-store shopping experiences in its 2017 Retail Reputation Report.

 When one store fails with longer lines and higher prices, another store wins with knowledgeable staff and pristine amenities.
-The shoppers have spoken, and these 15 stores own the best and worst customer reputation.
-(A classic toy store wins the top spot despite its struggling competitors (page 9).
+The shoppers have spoken, and these 10 stores with the best customer reputation — a classic toy store wins the top spot (page 9) — followed by the stores with the worst reputation.

 - 4.23 out of 5 stars